-Fuel (Liquid Petroleum, Gasoline.)
+Fuel (Liquid Petroleum, Diesel)

-The Cruise Air runs on unleaded gasoline.
-Liquid propane (LP) gas is required to operate the range, oven, water heater and furnace.
+The Encounter runs on diesel fuel.
+Liquid propane (LP) gas is required to operate the range, oven, water heater, and furnace.
 The refrigerator may be powered by either LP gas or electricity.

 A generator is an optional feature.
-On a gasolinepowered motor home, the generator runs on gasoline from the same automotive fuel tank that supplies the engine.
+You will have a generator that runs on LP gas or one that runs on diesel fuel taken from the automotive fuel tank.